 Mycetoma causes disfigurement but is rarely fatal in the absence of skull involvement.
 The lesions are painless and slowly progressive; however, secondary bacterial infection or bone expansion may cause pain.
+When secondary bacterial infection occurs, Staphylococcus aureus is the most common etiologic agent.
 In advanced cases, deformities or ankylosis and their corresponding disabilities can appear.
 Patients who are immunocompromised or who have undergone transplantation can develop invasive infection.

 Mycetoma in a 47-year-old shepherd from Mauritania who had a painless progressive swelling of the face for more than 20 years.